Rhetos/Rhetos/Readme.md

 There are two important scripts in this project that enables Rhetos server and give you jump start.
 One of them is `Build.bat` that builds source and places some binaries in right place in directory hierarchy.
-Second one is `SetupRhetosServer.bat` that will attempt to set up a development environment.
+Second one is `SetupRhetosServer.bat` that will set up web environment using IIS Express.
 It requires few parameters based on which it sets up database, configures Rhetos server and sets up IIS Express local config which is enough to start Rhetos server and developing.